 I began work on Malibu in the 1990’s when she was owned by the Foss Tugboat Company.
 They used her for company excursions (Husky football games, etc.) and owner cruises.
 I engineered the installation of stabilizers and a bow thruster, and engineered a new rudder design.

 In 1999, Foss brought the Thea Foss out of mothballs and sold Malibu.
 I did some consulting for the new owner on a few changes as they upgraded the yacht for family cruising.
 Then, on July 3rd 2002, tragedy struck when Malibu tangled with a rock near Wasp Passage in the San Juan Islands, simply as a result of an error by the captain.
 Fortunately owner, guests and crew were safely rescued but the yacht sank to slightly above the main deck level.
-The owner was determined to save the historic yacht, and was able to engage some very capable salvors, and battle with an insurance company who just wanted to write off the wreck as a total loss.
-About a year later Malibu was re-launched, as good or better than before.
+She did not sink into deep water so was salvaged, and about a year later was re-launched.

 Malibu was designed by Ted Geary and by Blanchard Boat Building Co. with sturdy Douglas Fir sawn frames on 16" centers, and planked with 2.5" Port Orford yellow cedar.
 She is 100 feet OAL, with LWL of 95 feet, beam of 19.5 feet and draft of 7.5 feet.
 Malibu's original 4 cylinder diesels have been replaced twice, now with Cummins diesels, cruising at 10 knots with a range of over 2000 miles.
 She has the classic Ted Geary fantail stern.